Find your correct mountain bike size in about 5 seconds!

 |6’4″ – 6’6″||193cm – 198cm||35″- 37″||58 – 61||23″ – 24″||(XXL)|

 This sizing chart should work for every type of mountain bike type, but it is recommended to check each manufacturers personal preferences!

 Please note: Some bike manufacturers may have different charts.
 This is because they have totally different frame designs.
 Always use manufacturer-specific sizing charts when possible.

 What If I Got My Bike Size Wrong?

-First of all, you need to determine if you actually got the wrong frame size, or if you just need to make adjustments to the handlebars, and saddle etc.
+First of all, you need to determine if you actually got the wrong frame size, or if you just need to make some minor adjustments.

-- is your saddle at the right height?
+- Is the saddle at the right height?

 - Is the saddle at a correct angle?

-If you did everything right, and the mountain bike still doesn’t feel like it is the correct size, return the bike to get the right size.
+If you’ve done everything as mentioned and the bike still doesn’t feel like it is the correct size, you can think of returning the bike to get a more appropriate size by following the instructions recommended by each bike brand.